devzl/sample-coin-converter/README.md

    echo "NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID=your_project_id_here" >> .env.local
    ```

    **Note**: WalletConnect is entirely optional.
-The application works perfectly with browser-injected wallets (MetaMask, Coinbase Wallet, etc.) without any environment configuration.
+The application works perfectly with browser-injected wallets (MetaMask, Vultisig, Coinbase Wallet, etc.) without any environment configuration.
 WalletConnect is only needed if you want to support mobile wallet connections via QR code scanning.

 5. **Open your browser**
    Navigate to [http://localhost:3000](http://localhost:3000)